buomsoo-kim/buomsoo-kim.github.io/_posts/2020-04-02-deep-learning-sota-part-1.md.md

 Ideas and successes in self-supervised learning in visual data

 So far, this is the summarization of the talk up to the NLP part.
-In the next posting, I will be distilling and summarizing information from the remaining part of the talk.
+In the next few postings, I will be distilling and summarizing information from the remaining part of the talk.